Updated by Bobby

 Some models will add a single coil pickup in the middle position as well, giving you humbucker - single coil - single coil or HSS.

 In the video example above, you've already seen the dual P90 setup, which is sometimes used in the Thinline Telecaster models.
 They're similar to traditional humbuckers, but measure a bit smaller and produce a slightly brighter tone.
+Again, they're technically single coils, but are more versatile and warmer, so I've included them here.

 If you're looking for Telecasters with humbuckers setup at the bridge and neck, these are your best options, assuming you're trying to stay within the Fender and Squier brands.
 Other companies produce guitars that mimic the Telecaster shape, but Fender was the original designer.